 Freelance Photography Rates

 They are usually more open to different kinds of customers, allowing them to negotiate and give discounts at freewill.
-This is why freelancers have a per image-based rate, hourly rate, flat rate, packages, or a combination of everything.
+This is why freelancers have a per image-based rate, per hour, flat rate, packages, or a combination of everything.

 Rates Based on Specialty